PodcastsGobiernoPolitically In/Sane

 Acerca de Politically In/Sane

-Politically In/Sane is a Political Behaviour podcast featuring leading figures in the field.
+Politically In/Sane is the Political Behaviour podcast featuring leading figures in the field.
 It explores how people think, feel, and act politically — from emotions and identities to algorithms and elections — where psychology meets democracy.
 Have an idea, a theme you'd want us to explore ?
 Feel free to contact us at: 📩[email protected]

 Sitio web del podcast